tranthihangng/vibrantsignal/README.md

 ## Model Information

 The system classifies equipment states into categories:
+- stop: the motor stops working
-- normal0: Normal operating condition
+- normal: Normal operating condition
-- rung5_18: Fault condition type 1
+- rung_6: Fault condition type 1
-- rung10_1: Fault condition type 2
+- rung_12_5: Fault condition type 2

 The model is a neural network trained with:
 - Cross-validation for reliable performance estimation